junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "Of course," Castiel answers.
 "This is the dimension where the humans are born and live, where I meet some of the most brilliant ones, where I meet you, old friend.
 I will always remember it, long after it stops existing."

 "Me, too, old friend.
 Me, too," says the Doctor.

+Both of them are as old as the universe itself now.

 <br>